Shapeshifting: Powers

 One motif is a shape change in order to obtain abilities in the new form.
-Berserkers were held to change into wolves and bears in order to fight more effectively.
+Berserkers were held to change into wolves and bears to fight more effectively.
 In many cultures, evil magicians could transform into animal shapes and thus skulk about.

 In many fairy tales, the hero's talking animal helper proves to be a shapeshifted human being, able to help him in its animal form.
 In one variation, featured in The Three Enchanted Princes and The Death of Koschei the Deathless, the hero's three sisters have been married to animals.
 These prove to be shapeshifted men, who aid their brother-in-law in a variant of tale types.

-In an early Mayan text, the Shapeshifter, or Mestaclocan, has the ability to change his appearance and to manipulate the minds of animals.
-In one tale, the Mestaclocan finds a dying eagle.
-Changing into the form of an eagle, he convinces the dying bird that it is, in fact, not dying.
-As the story goes they both soar into the heavens, and lived together for eternity.

 Bildungsroman

 Beauty and the Beast has been interpreted as a young woman's coming-of-age, in which she changes from being repulsed by sexual activity and regarding a husband therefore bestial, to a mature woman who can marry.